pgh245340802/vision-website/README.md

 2. Display the disparity range used to convert each pfm below each file name.

 3. Some of the ydisparity images appear oddly blue.
 This might have something to do with the minimum and maximum values used to convert them from pfms to pngs.

+4. The formatting of the webpage changes a bit after toggling between different buttons.
+It needs to stay the same.s

 ## Authors